 Constitutional issues are firmly part of today’s political debate, as the UK government pushes ahead with plans that run contrary to the ERS’ vision – including rolling back preferential voting for mayors, imposing mandatory voter ID, and undermining the independence of the Electoral Commission.

 Right now, disillusionment, disengagement, and distrust are the words most often associated with people’s relationship to representative politics.
-The ERS understands that this is enabled by a voting system which ignores people’s choices.
+The ERS understands that this is enabled by a voting system that ignores people’s choices.
 Westminster’s centralised system is holding this country back.

 As we come out of the pandemic, the ERS is working to build coalitions to change this, and reform politics at every level.